colmehurze-tech/kde-plasma-rice/README.md

    Note: You can change the colour of the fastfetch logo by editing the line ``alias arch="fastfetch --color yellow --logo-color-1 red --logo-color-2 yellow"``.
 Set the logo colours to your preffered colours.

+## Configuring the KDE plasma taskbar ⚡:

+I have shortened the taskbar, and removed useless stuff from it to give it a clean dock-like look.
+You are obviously free to design around the taskbar in any way you wish, and I have included the black Arch Linux icon I'm using in my repo, in case you need that.

 ## Final Words ✨:

 Congrats on sucessfully installing my rice!
 You can look around my config files and tinker around a bit to customize further.
 I have included the wallpaper I have used in the screenshot as well, so feel free to use it.

+P.S.: If you're wondering what that music bars terminal program thingy I'm using, it's called ``cava``.
+I have already made you install it :)